Magazines and newspapers with

 pages.

-Woodworker's Manuals 1961-1970
+oodworker's Manuals 1961-1970

-(For statistics on numbers of woodworker's manuals published decade by
+For statistics on numbers of woodworker's manuals published decade by

-decade, see
+ecade, see

-manuals access page.)
+anuals access page.)
 More and more frequently,

-copies of woodworker's manuals are being
+opies of woodworker's manuals are being

-digitized and uploaded to the Internet by Google
+igitized and uploaded to the Internet by Google

-Books.
+ooks.
 I try to keep up with these events, and

-indicate appropriately the titles of
+ndicate appropriately the titles of

-woodworker's manuals that can be read on the
+oodworker's manuals that can be read on the

-Web, but it is a large job, so I ask that
+eb, but it is a large job, so I ask that

-readers inform me if they encounter webbased
+eaders inform me if they encounter webbased

 manuals.